Anohni: Visual art and performance

 Anohni presented a multimedia exhibition at Nikolaj Kunsthal in Copenhagen in May 2018.
 The installation included a collection of framed newspaper articles on the passing of Marsha P. Johnson, global warming and the melting polar icecap, the beginnings of the AIDS crisis, and cold war nuclear waste disposal.
 A series of nine archival video loops revisited Anohni's 1996 production "Miracle Now" with her New York performance group The Johnsons, featuring performers and collaborators including Dr. Julia Yasuda, Johanna Constantine, Page, Lavinia Co-op, and Amanda Lepore.
 Another gallery contained archives and visual materials from her work as a playwright and director in the New York experimental theater and nightclub scene during the 1990s.
 Three further galleries housed assemblies of Anohni's paintings, sculptures, and videos.

 In April 2019, Anohni mounted an exhibition entitled "LOVE" at The Kitchen in New York City.
-She wrote of the exhibition in the program, "We face grave uncertainty about the existence of a future.
+She wrote of the exhibition in the program:

+"We face grave uncertainty about the existence of a future.
 Can we reorganize our compulsion to cut the throat of nature?
 I keep asking myself, 'What Is Really Happening?'
 The same illness infecting the biosphere has grown around the systems that support my own contemporary life, and a bloom of hopelessness opened up in me.
-I think about holding space for vanishing, of people, of communities, of biodiversity, in a way that opens into spectral time, leaking all points at once".
+I think about holding space for vanishing, of people, of communities, of biodiversity, in a way that opens into spectral time, leaking all points at once."

 In part a memorial for her longtime collaborator Julia Yasuda, Anohni published a book of photos by Julia's wife, Erika Yasuda, to coincide with the event.
-Anohni also staged a play entitled "She Who Saw Beautiful Things" which included performances by Charles Atlas, Lorraine O'Grady, Connie Flemming, Laurie Anderson, and others.
+Anohni also staged a play entitled "She Who Saw Beautiful Things" which included performances by Charles Atlas, Lorraine O'Grady, Connie Fleming, Laurie Anderson, and others.

-Anohni was artistic advisor for the Holland Festival in June 2023 and invited artists including Kembra Pfahler, Lynette Wallworth, Johanna Constantine, William Basinski and Adrienne Maree Brown to participate.
+Anohni was artistic advisor for the Holland Festival in June 2023 and invited artists including Pfahler, Constantine, Lynette Wallworth, William Basinski and Adrienne Maree Brown to participate.
 She oversaw a restaging of the group show Future Feminism, as well as an exhibit of photos, drawings and sculptures featuring Julia Yasuda, called "She Who Saw Beautiful Things" at Huis Willet-Holthuysen.
+She also produced "Disintegration Loops (for Euterpestraat)", a symphonic staging of work by William Basinski, as a free outdoor concert and community conversation in the neighbourhood where Anohni had lived for a year as a child, across the street from a building that was headquarters of the SS during the Nazi occupation.